 Chop suey has a much looser recipe format.
 Meat and vegetables are chopped up and stir-fried with a sauce, but since it was invented to use whatever meat and vegetables were on hand to make a quick Chinese-inspired dish, the same philosophy translates into your kitchen.
 There are no noodles in chop suey; instead, the stir-fried mixture is served over rice.

 When it comes to chop suey, one consistent belief is that it was invented in America by Chinese Americans.
 A story that has stood the test of time is that this dish was created by a legendary Chinese chef at a California mining camp.
 On a day he was short on ingredients and staff, he threw together a dish for his customers using whatever he had in the kitchen.
 He named it "tsa sui" in Mandarin, which means "miscellaneous broken pieces."
 The name became Americanized to "chop suey."
 There is no existence of a dish called "tsa sui" in China.

 Another tale is that chop suey was created at the Palace Hotel in San Francisco in the 1890s; Chinese leader Li Hung Chang was visiting and requested a dish of meat and vegetables that was "job suey," or "in fine pieces."
 The chef obliged and thus chop suey was born.

-Besides being easy to make, both these dishes are very adaptable.
+Besides being easy to make, both of these dishes are very adaptable.
 Like all Chinese food, what makes chop suey and chow mein memorable is not the specific ingredients so much as the balance between grains and vegetables.
-I often make them when I want to clean out the refrigerator before the vegetables go stale or you can use any ingredients you can get from your local supermarket/market.
+Both are ideal dishes to make when you want to clean out the refrigerator as the selection of vegetables is really up to you.